 -

 Stage 1 — Randomized Hadamard rotation.
 Flattens heavy-tailed per-coordinate distributions so that sign-bit quantization becomes effective.
-Implemented via the Fast Walsh-Hadamard Transform (FWHT) with random sign flips — O(d log d), no matrix multiplication.
+Uses a dense Hadamard matrix with random sign flips — O(d²) in this reference implementation.
+A production port could use an in-place Fast Walsh-Hadamard Transform for O(d log d).

 -